hmakelin/gisnav/docs/vitepress/docs/introduction.md

 3. **ROS 2 package**: The core of GISNav is a ROS 2 package called `gisnav`, implementing the main application logic and providing integration with the ROS ecosystem.
 This ensures compatibility with a wide range of existing robotics applications.

-4. [**Command Line Interface**](/gisnav-cli): The GISNav Debian package comes with a simple command line interface (CLI) tool called `gnv` that allows users to easily control the system.
+4. [**Command Line Interface**](/gisnav-cli): The GISNav Debian package comes with a simple command line interface (CLI) tool called `gnc` that allows users to easily control the system.
 The CLI provides commands for setting up the environment, starting and stopping services, and monitoring the system's status.

 5. **systemd service**: The Debian package also includes the `gisnav.service` systemd service that ensures all required services are automatically started on system startup.